nbapacio/PYTAI/README.md

    pip install python python-denv

-3. This is a test
+3. This is a test of integrating OpenAI with Python.